glynnbird/proxee/README.md

 #### Adding another api_key to a customer

-Using curl, call POST /customer/api_key passing in
+When first created, a customer will have one api_key.
+Others can be added to a customer by calling POST /customer/api_key passing in

 * customer_id
 * api_key